aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

    .. py:attribute:: whole_raw
       :type: bytearray

-      This attribute contains the whole PROXY Header.
+      This attribute contains the whole, undecoded and unmodified, PROXY Header.
       For version 1, it contains everything up to and including the terminating ``\r\n``.
       For version 2, it contains everything up to and including the last TLV Vector.